 Examples

-Example - Simple message
+Example - Simple Message

-2. Create topic
+2. Create a topic

-3. Set display in the portal
+3. Set the display on the portal

 The "Simple Message" display page was created in the "Simple Message" application.